Given that your super is your money and will play a big role in your future, it’s important that you are familiar with some basics.

 - - Your super fund may offer financial advice as part of their services.
 If you are a member of Australian Catholic Superannuation, we offer advice on your superannuation investments, contributions or insurance at no additional cost through our limited advice team.
 Alternatively, we also offer comprehensive advice that looks at a broader range of topics including your finances outside of superannuation and those of your partner’s, if applicable.
 Find out about the different types of financial advice services we offer or make an appointment today.

 - - Whether you have many decades to go before you permanently leave the workforce or you’ve retired, it’s important to ensure that your super is working hard to meet your future needs.
 For instance, you may wish to check that your super is invested in an option that suits your tolerance for risk.
-Additionally, if you’re female, you may find that you have some catching up to do when it comes to your retirement savings.
-Find out why and what steps you can take to be financially confident.

 Any advice contained on this webpage is of a general nature only, and does not take into account your personal objectives, financial situation or needs.
 Prior to acting on any information on this webpage, you need to take into account your own financial circumstances, consider the Product Disclosure Statement for any product you are considering, and seek independent financial advice if you are unsure of what action to take.